Home > Pillows + Cushions > Decorative > Double Zipper Designer Pillow

 Zippers are one of the trusty workhorses of the sewing world.
 They normally go about their jobs, opening and closing without much fanfare.
 But recently, it’s become quite trendy to let them out from between the seams to shine on their own.
-Today’s fancy and fashionable pillow does just that, featuring zippers on both the front and back.
+This fancy and fashionable pillow does just that, featuring zippers on both the front and back.
 The back zipper is the official opening to insert the pillow form.
 The front zipper is fully functioning, but is there as embellishment only; it opens onto an inset placket.
 You can show off the pillow from either side.
 Both zippers are highlighted with parallel strips of decorative stitching, and that eye-candy front zipper also has a long tassel for extra appeal.
 The pillow can even be displayed with the front zipper partially open to adjust the placement of the tassel.

 We used an amazingly soft and plush Fairfield Home Elegance™ pillow form in a 20″ x 20″ size.